← Back to the course

 GET /healthz

-GET /ask?q=<question>Content-Type: text/event-stream
+GET /ask?q=<question>[&document_id=<id>]Content-Type: text/event-stream

-Streams the answer, then citations.
+Retrieves the top-4 chunks (the §3.3 default k), then streams the answer, then citations.
 One canonical wire format, used by Go, Python, all three frontends, the eval harness, and the Worker proxy.

 Token frames (zero or more).
 Each Gemini text delta is JSON-encoded so newlines inside a delta can never corrupt the SSE frame: